The best healthcare experience comes from putting people first.

 People want to feel listened to and cared for – among many other things.
 This desire often increases when it comes to the healthcare space.
 Patients want their providers to give them attention and listen to their thoughts and concerns.
 The respect this shows can sometimes be enough to help them feel like less of a patient and more of a person.

-The healthcare process can be incredibly stressful at times, and patients can easily become overwhelmed.
-By focusing on the patient experience and remembering to engage with them first as people then as patients, you can help improve that experience and decrease the stress involved.
+The healthcare experience can be incredibly stressful at times, and patients can easily become overwhelmed.
+By focusing on the person-centered care experience and remembering to engage with them first as people then as patients, you can help improve that experience and decrease the stress involved.

 Achieving Person-Centered Care